 Chocolate Brownie or Ice Cream (minus the wafer!)

-so there you go, this was written back in 2015 when I began Glutarama…how far we’ve come in that time, Lewis with his official ASD diagnosis, then Bethany with her ASD diagnosis, me with my food intolerance and lets not forget the oodles of baking that’s been going on.
+So there you go, Our Coeliac Diagnosis was originally written back in 2015 when I began Glutarama.
+How far we’ve come in that time, Lewis with his official ASD diagnosis, then Bethany with her ASD diagnosis, me with my food intolerance and let’s not forget the oodles of baking that’s been going on.
 A gentle nod to scroll to the bottom of this page to see some of my many delicious recipes proving that life is a drama, but gluten free doesn’t have to be.